meltoner/agrofelis/components/vehicle-frame/readme.md

 ### Step 05

-In step 05, the back wheel attachment point are being fabricated as seen by the next figure.
+In the fifth step of the fabrication, the back wheel attachment point are being fabricated as seen by the next figure.
 The back wheel attachment points, enable to dismantle the related modules or to interchange the steering wheels according the the scope of the problem.

 ![Manufacturing the frame step 5, back wheels attachment](_figures/vehicle-frame-04-step-05-01.png)